 We use the term "MLDI authority" to mean the entity that bears the ultimate responsibility for finding of facts regarding these Who, Where, When and What questions.
-Depending on the system established in your country the "MLDI authority" may be, for example, the Office of the Chief Coroner, the Office of the Chief Medical Examiner, or the National Police Department or a Medicolegal Division within the police (see Sections 2 and 3).
+Depending on the system established in your country the "MLDI authority" may be, for example, the Office of the Chief Coroner, the Office of the Chief Medical Examiner, the National Police Department, the Office of the Chief Prosecutor, or a Medicolegal Division within the police or prosecutor's office.

 The term "head of MLDI authority" means the person who is at the top of the organization chart of the MLDI authority.
-This could be a Chief Coroner, a Chief Medical Examiner, or a Chief of Police or Chief of Medicolegal Division within the police.
+This could be a Chief Coroner, a Chief Medical Examiner, a Chief of Police, the Chief Prosecutor (which, depending on the country, may be known as the Prosecutor General, the Attorney General, the Solicitor General, or some other title), or the Chief of Medicolegal Division within the police or prosecutor's office.